What do you want to know about the Greek Christmas season in Greece?

 There are different carols for every region and even in the same region there can be different variations.
-Worry not, we do have a common to all version, which you can download (and sing!) at the end of this post.
+Worry not, we do have a common to all version, which you can download (and sing!) here:

 Since “Άγιος Βασίλης”: Saint Basil is celebrated on New Year’s day, these carols are dedicated to him.

 (I tried to explain this to my daughter when she was 5.
 We ended up saying that the Saint first visits Canada on Christmas day and by the time he gets to Greece it's January 1st.
-Who says parenthood is easy.)
+Parenthood is not easy.)

 Bonus info: Money for carols?

 A bit like the “trick or treat” in the US and Canada, children in Greece can’t wait to sing the Christmas carols.

 They don’t get treats, they get money (a few coins but for a child it's of course a fortune) so they are eager to wake up early and sing until the afternoon.

 Did I sing κάλαντα as a kid?
 Of course I did.
 With a musical triangle of course - a must!

 # 5 How to celebrate